First Move Wins

 “Correct.
 The UMP-45.
 A classy weapon, for the no-nonsense tactical support.
 Includes silencer and optics, as requested.”

 “Dude, it looks so sleek.”
-Max couldn’t stop grinning ear to ear.
+Max couldn’t stop grinning from ear to ear.
 “But compared to the drip you just scored at the mall, this thing is looking way too basic.”

 “What do you offer in terms of customisation, Master Lee?”